Senators introduce a bill to hack the Department of Homeland Security

 "It's better to find vulnerabilities through someone you have engaged with and vetted," said Jeff Greene, the director of government affairs and policy at security firm Symantec.
 "In an era of constrained budgets, it's a cost-effective way of identifying vulnerabilities"

-If passed, it would be the first non-military bug bounty program in the public sector, but the idea could expand further.
+If passed, it would be among the first non-military bug bounty program in the public sector.
+Two weeks ago, the General Services Administration also announced a bug bounty program.

 The bill will first go through the Homeland Security and Governmental Affairs Committee before being considered by the full Senate.

-Note: Correction: An earlier version of this story incorrectly stated that this was the government's first non-military bug bounty program.